 Couple all of this confusion with your own medical status.
 Do you have any allergies, or underlying medical conditions which may preclude you from certain products or their ingredients?
 Are you taking any medication which is incompatible with certain products?
 We are not all experts, and we must bear that in mind.

 The only thing you can be sure of is that, without a professional diagnosis, you are shopping blindly, armed with nothing more than guess work and hope.
 Having your condition appraised by a professional can save you time and money, not to mention the peace of mind knowing that you won’t be doing more harm than good.
-Understanding all the available products and the ingredients they contain requires knowledge, knowledge you can access through your local professional podiatrist.
+Understanding all the available products and the ingredients they contain requires knowledge, knowledge you can access through your local foot health professional (FHP).

 Should I Get a Professional Diagnosis?